La Rioja Spain Travel Guide

 Spain boasts a high-quality public healthcare system.

-Drinking water in Logroño and most of La Rioja is safe for drinking.
-Bottled water is available everywhere if preferred.
+Drinking water in Logroño and most of A Wine region in spain is safe for drinking.
+Bottled water is available everywhere if you prefer.
 Spain preserves high criteria for safe food.
-Eat at reputable establishments, choose places appearing clean and busy.
+Eat at establishments with a good reputation, choose places appearing spotless and busy.

 Emergency Services: Dial 112 for all emergencies (ambulance, police, fire).
 This quantity operates 24/7 and is free.